Perico Frentirrojo

 Purpose

-Communication: The primary purpose of vocalizations is communication within the flock.
+Communication: The main purpose of vocalizations is communication within the flock.
 These calls help maintain group cohesion and coordination, especially during flight or when foraging.

 Territoriality: Vocalizations can also serve to establish and defend territory.
 By calling, parakeets can deter other birds from encroaching on their space.